ictr/covid19-outbreak-simulator/README.md

                         "--popsize nurse=10 patient=100".
 The names will be used for setting group specific parameters.
 The IDs of these individuals will be nurse0, nurse1 etc.
+  --susceptibility SUSCEPTIBILITY [SUSCEPTIBILITY ...]
+                        Weight of susceptibility.
+The default value is 1, meaning everyone is equally susceptible.
+With options such as "--susceptibility nurse=1.2 patients=0.8" you
+                        can give weights to different groups of people so that they have higher or lower probabilities to be infected.
   --symptomatic-r0 SYMPTOMATIC_R0 [SYMPTOMATIC_R0 ...]
                         Production number of symptomatic infectors, should be specified as a single fixed number, or a range, and/or